 Another great Hungarian dish is Nokedli or Galuska which is like a noodle type side dish.
 These are best paired with anything that has sauce.
 The noodle just gives that saucy dish the perfect balance.
 Again, don’t forget your fermented cucumbers, or even the famous Hungarian cucumber salad.

 There you have most of the famous Hungarian dishes.
 Everything from hearty meat dishes to delicious desserts.
 If you haven’t been to Hungary I highly suggest you do so.
-Not only because it is a beautiful country with culture, great people, but also because of the delicious food.
+Not only because it is a beautiful country with culture, and great people, but also because of the delicious food.
 You can find traditional Hungarian dishes that will fill up your belly and heart.

 Would you like to have part II of famous Hungarian dishes?
 Please comment down below if you do, we have many more up our sleeves!
 For a hint, we’ll be adding to our next article authentic recipes such as the Hungarian chicken soup.